mnot/I-D/uri-get-off-my-lawn/draft.md

   (see {{webarch}} Section 2.3.1).

 * Brittleness - A standard that specifies a static URI cannot change its form in future revisions.
-  If extensibility of the URI is allowed, it would need to be specified very carefully, and would be a one-off, not generic.

 * Operational Difficulty - Supporting some URI conventions can be difficult in some implementations.
 For example, specifying that a particular query parameter be used precludes the use of Web servers that serve the response from a filesystem.
-Likewise, an application that fixes a base path for its operation (e.g., "/v1") makes it impossible to deploy other applications on the same host.
+Likewise, an application that fixes a base path for its operation (e.g., "/v1") makes it impossible to deploy other applications with the same prefix on the same host.

 * Client Assumptions - When conventions are standardised, some clients will inevitably assume that the standards are in use when those conventions are seen.
 This can lead to interoperability problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to false positives.

-While it is not ideal when a server or a deployed application mandates uri structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), recommending standards that mandate URI structure is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership; see {{webarch}} Section 2.2.2.1 for more information.
+While it is not ideal when a server or a deployed application constrains uri structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), recommending standards that mandate URI structure is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership; see {{webarch}} Section 2.2.2.1.

-This document explains best current practices for establishing URI structures, conventions and formats in specifications; in particular, IETF specifications, although they are more broadly applicable.
-It also offers strategies for specifications to avoid violating these guidelines in
+This document explains best current practices for establishing URI structures, conventions and formats in standards.
+It also offers strategies for specifications to avoid violating these guidelines in {{alternatives}}.
-{{alternatives}}.

 Who This Document Is For
 ------------------------

-These guidelines are IETF Best Current Practice, and are therefore binding upon IETF standards-track documents, as well as submissions to the RFC Editor on the Independent Submissions track.
-See {{RFC2026}} for more information.
+These guidelines are IETF Best Current Practice, and are therefore binding upon IETF standards-track documents, as well as submissions to the RFC Editor on the Independent and IRTF streams.
+See {{RFC2026}} and {{RFC4844}} for more information.

-They are also binding on other Open Standards organisations (in the sense of {{RFC2026}}) that choose to adopt them.
+Other Open Standards organisations (in the sense of {{RFC2026}}) are encouraged to adopt them.
 Questions as to their applicability ought to be handled through the liaison relationship, if present.

+Ad hoc efforts are also encouraged to adopt them, as this RFC reflects Best Current Practice.

-In particular, these guidelines target a few different types of specifications:
+This document's requirements specifically targets a few different types of specifications:

 * URI Scheme Definitions ("scheme definitions") - specifications that define and register URI schemes, as per {{RFC4395}}.